tomcohen13/Emotion-Classification-with-Neural-Nets/README.md

 # Emotion Classification

-Emotion classification of GloVe-Encoded reviews, comparing the performances of a Deep Neural Network, RNN, and LSTM.
+Emotion classification of GloVe-Embedded reviews, comparing the performances of a Deep Neural Network, RNN, and LSTM.